Kidnapped Lancaster teen still missing

 Worried family members gathered outside the house Thursday afternoon, consoling each other and clearly fearful of what may have happened to her.
 A man who identified himself as her grandfather said the family had been told by the authorities not to comment.

-Lancaster police scheduled a press conference but soon canceled it.
+Lancaster police scheduled a news conference but soon canceled it.
 The FBI has been brought into the investigation.
 They have set up a tip line seeking to her whereabouts.
 The number is 800-225-5324.

-Neighbor Michelle Wilkerson, who lives directly across the street, said she was at home of the time of the kidnapping.
+Michelle Wilkerson, a neighbor who lives directly across the street, said she was at home of the time of the kidnapping.

 Wilkerson said she frequently saw Shavon playing outside the family’s home, where she lives.